General Advice

 GPS and Navigation Apps

-Not many people know about this method, but it effectively allows you the best of both worlds – easy replacement of AA batteries in your GPS device and easy storage of data in your phone’s (usually much larger) memory.
-Note that the Garmin Connect app only works with a limited number of devices and is therefore pretty useless – much better to simply use your phone’s standard File Manager and send yourself an email with the data attached for extra safe keeping when you get WiFi between treks.
+Not many hikers know about this method, but it gives you the best of both worlds: easily replaceable AA batteries in your GPS, and large storage space on your phone for data.
+Note that Garmin’s official Connect app is compatible with only a limited number of devices and is largely unhelpful—it’s far better to use your phone’s standard File Manager to manually copy and email the GPX or FIT files for safekeeping when you have WiFi access.

 Weather